Skip to content

 Schema Model Types

-APIful also generates a dedicated helper for extracting OpenAPI schema models directly:
+APIful also generates a dedicated helper for extracting OpenAPI schema models directly.
+This provides access to your data models without needing to reference specific endpoints:

 ts